fonoster/routr/CORE.md

 The following functions are essential for an implementation of an *EdgePort*:

-- *Accept SIP Msg* - Accept Messages using as transport UDP, TCP, TLS, WS, and WSS
+- *Accept SIP Msg* - Accept Messages using transport UDP, TCP, TLS, WS, and WSS
 - *Accept SIP Msg (Part2)* - Accept Messages on some or all network interfaces
 - *Transform SIP Msg* - Transform Messages to protobuf
 - *Keep Msg's state* - MUST keep the state until the message is processed or a timeout occurs